 There’s also an exhibition that pays homage to Eleftherios Venizelos, the 32nd Prime Minister of Greece and an eminent leader of the Greek National Liberation Movement, pushing for liberal democratic policies, and who the airport is named after.
 This exhibition shows his personal and political life documented through photographs.
 He is regarded as one of the key figures in Greek Modern History, so it’s quite an honour to see this exhibition.

-Art & Culture Photography exhibits: There are periodic photography exhibitions on this level too – the one showing when I recently flew was ‘Greek Forests, Greek Destinations’ highlighting some of the greener parts of the country, and rich biodiversity…whetting your appetite for more.
+Art & Culture Photography exhibits: There are periodic photography exhibitions on this level too – here is one example of ‘Greek Forests, Greek Destinations’ highlighting some of the greener parts of the country, and rich biodiversity…whetting your appetite for more.

 There are also periodic events that take place, such as live bands and tango.
 Take a further look at the exhibitions and events at Athens Airport here.